NicholiNoah/NicholiNoah/content/traditional-media/_index.md

 ---
-title: This is about me
+title: 2D video editing is where it all started
-metaDescription: CuriousVR is the most curious vr website this side of reality.
+metaDescription: Portfolio and case studies on my roles in Emmy award winning video productions
 ---